Royal Astronomical Society of New Zealand

 The Royal Astronomical Society of New Zealand (RASNZ) is the New Zealand national astronomical society.
-It is an association of professional and amateur astronomers with the prime objective to the promotion and extension of knowledge of astronomy and related branches of science.
+It is an association of professional and amateur astronomers with the prime objective of the "promotion and extension of knowledge of astronomy and related branches of science".

 History

 The society was founded in 1920 as the New Zealand Astronomical Society.
 In 1946, the society received its Royal Charter and became the Royal Astronomical Society of New Zealand.

 In 1967, the RASNZ became a member body of the Royal Society of New Zealand.

 Membership

-Membership of the society is open to anyone interested in astronomy including affiliated societies such as the Southland Astronomical Society.
+Membership of the society is open to anyone interested in astronomy, including affiliated societies such as the Southland Astronomical Society.
 Currently (2019) the society has around 230 members consisting of professional, student and amateur astronomers.
 19 societies are affiliated (2019) with RASNZ and there are two corporate members (2019).

 Current and past members of note include: